Frequently asked questions

 If you have any support or access requirements, we encourage you to advise us at the time of application to assist you through the recruitment process.

-As an internal candidate, you will need to apply through our Tupu Careers Portal.
-Please do not apply via the external website.
+As an internal candidate, you will need to apply through our Tupu Careers Portal for any Graduate opportunities.

-All successful people who receive an internship position will be offered a fixed term employment contract for three months (November to February).
+Intern Programme: Successful candidates who secure an internship position will be offered a fixed-term employment contract for three months (November to February).

-You’ll complete up to four rotations, depending on what programme you are on.
+You’ll anywhere from four and above rotations, depending on what programme you are on.

-As our Internship Programme is only for three months, you will be concentrating your time in one particular focus with the option for an organised shadowing opportunity in a separate area of interest.
+As our Internship Programme is only for three months, you will be concentrating your time in one particular focus.

 Am I the right fit for Auckland Council?